-This is a three year training program (PGY 1-3) with currently 13-positions at the PGY1 year.
-We have recently received approval for expansion to 15-positions a year starting in July 2013.
+This is a three year training program (PGY 1-3) with currently 15-positions at the PGY1 year.

 Residents are selected from among eligible applicants on the basis of their preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
 We do not discriminate with regard to sex, race, age, religion, color, national origin, disability, or veteran status.
 We do not require that the applicant have graduated from a medical school within a specific period of time nor do we require any additional graduate medical education.